 on Friday, June 13.

-The Federal Bench-Bar Conference is a half-day educational event that is always eagerly anticipated by federal court practitioners and judges.
+The Federal Bench-Bar Conference is a half-day educational event that is attended by federal court practitioners and judges.
 Attendees will spend the morning hearing panel presentations by both judges and practitioners on topics of current interest in the Eastern District of Pennsylvania.

 The conference will begin with opening remarks by Danielle Banks, chair of the Federal Courts Committee, followed by an introduction of the program by Bruce P. Merenstein, course planner and vice chair of the Federal Courts Committee.
 Registration begins at 8:15 a.m. at The Rittenhouse Hotel, 210 W. Rittenhouse Square.
 To register for the Federal-Bench Bar Conference, visit pbi.org

-The first panel discussion, "Expert Witnesses in Federal Court: What Works and What Doesn't,” features U.S. District Court Judges Cynthia M. Rufe, Juan R. Sanchez and Mitchell S. Goldberg and moderator Nina M. Gussack.
+The first panel discussion, "Expert Witnesses in Federal Court: What Works and What Doesn't," features U.S. District Court Judges Mitchell S. Goldberg, Cynthia M. Rufe and Juan R. Sanchez and moderator Nina M. Gussack.

 The last panel discussion, "Ethical Issues During Depositions: Hypothetical Scenarios," features U.S. District Court Judges Paul S. Diamond and Gerald A. McHugh Jr., along with former Chancellor Abraham C. Reich and moderator Dennis R. Suplee.

 The program concludes with Walczak's Keynote Remarks.
 He will address why it is important that federal courts be receptive to litigation brought on behalf of "unpopular" people and causes.
 Click here to register for the Federal Bench-Bar Conference

 Chief Judge McKee to Deliver Higginbotham Lecture June 9